Something big is coming!

 The FIFA World Cup 26 Vancouver™ Host Committee are dedicated to keeping residents informed as we finalize plans for the training sites.
 While the FIFA site selection process involved certain confidentiality requirements, we will continue to share timely updates and information with the community as our work moves forward.
 Your input is important to us, and we look forward to keeping you informed.

 The FIFA World Cup 26 Vancouver™ Host Committee are dedicated to keeping residents informed and supporting their inquiries as we determine suitable alternative sites for the community where possible.
-We will continue to share timely updates and inform the community as work moves forward.

 Training sites are part of the FIFA World Cup 26 Vancouver™ Host Committee budget.
 For further information on the budget for the FIFA World Cup 26 Vancouver™, please see the April 2024 provincial update.